vabal/vabal/README.md

 > In Haskell jargon, you can see this as partially applying the `cabal` "function" first,
 > and then providing it the remaining arguments that `vabal` emitted.

-What vabal actually does is analyze the cabal file, obtain a suitable `ghc` and then print to stdout options to pass to cabal (already properly escaped to be used with xargs).
+What vabal actually does is analyze the cabal file, obtain a suitable `ghc`, using `ghcup`, and then print to stdout options to pass to cabal (already properly escaped to be used with xargs).
 It follows the Unix philosophy and its power comes from composition with other programs.